Red Deer Zone is looking for new recruits for Canyon, Medicine Lodge and Valley Patrols

 First Year Patrollers

-Patrollers in their first year are required to pay a registration fee which includes their first aid manual and more.
+Patrollers in their first year are required to pay f0r the AFA course which includes an electronic copy of the first aid manual and more.

 Since the Canadian Ski Patrol does not supply skiing equipment, each patroller is responsible for providing the basic helmet, skis, boots, poles and miscellaneous equipment necessary to partake of the sport.
 A limited number of discounts are available for patrollers, generally through the ski equipment manufacturers, as well as ski swaps.